bren96/cornell-to-do-app/README.md

 # Cornell To-Do App

 Minimal To-Do Application for use across any device.
 A user can create tasks, mark tasks as complete/incomplete, and delete tasks.
+Follows [Material Design 2 Guidelines](https://m2.material.io/), with room for additional feature development.

 ![alt text](./screenshots/iPhoneSE.png)